Date of Award:

 Overall, father behaviors were found to positively predict child outcomes, suggesting that fathers provide an independent additive contribution to children’s developmental skills that reflect school readiness.
 Independently of what mothers do, fathers play a unique role in child development and provide positive parent-child interactions that support children’s early development.

 McMurdie, Shareesa L., "Father-Child Interactions at 24 and 36 Months and Developmental Outcomes at Prekindergarten" (2012).
 All Graduate Theses and Dissertations.
-Paper 1342.
+1342.